csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 * Luke:

-* Will: Partner Liaison, Leader of the team,
+* Will: Partner Liaison, Leader of the team

 * Sunny: